 Below are the 10 frequently implemented functional components that SAP ECC includes and the business functions they cover:

 Financial Accounting (FI)

-The FI component records a company's financial transactions, including transactions of its customers and vendors.
+The FI component records a company's financial transactions.
+This includes transactions of its customers and vendors.
 FI handles receivables from sales, payables for procurement, and cash management as well as bank payment and reconciliation processes.

 The CO component manages cost center accounting, profit center accounting and internal orders and also offers financial planning.
-It also includes a product costing feature, which compares simulated costs and actual costs, and is primarily intended to help manufacturing organizations.
+It also includes a product costing feature.
+This feature compares simulated costs and actual costs, and is primarily intended to help manufacturing organizations.
 (Note that the first two components are often referred to as FICO, FI-CO or FI/CO, as if they are one component.)

 Sales and Distribution (SD)

-The SD component manages major processes of sales and distribution, including selling products or services in national and international markets through direct sales to customers or through distribution networks.
+The SD component manages major processes of sales and distribution.
+This includes selling products or services in national and international markets through direct sales to customers or through distribution networks.
 SD also handles customers' returns, along with billing and credit issuance.